An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Description of the model and main results

+this formulation implies that regression parameters are specific to each latent class, but the structure of the model is the same.
+More parsimonious models may be formulated by imposing linear restrictions on the logits; for instance we might assume that the effect of certain covariates does not depend on the latent.
+For a general formulation it is convenient to stack the vectors $\b\gamma_j$ one below the other into the vector $\b\gamma$, then any restriction on the linear model above may be expressed as

+where $\b B$ is a suitable matrix of row contrasts.
+For instance, to constraint two elements of $\b\gamma$ to be equal, $\b B$ will contain a row of 0's except for -1 and 1 in the entries corresponding to the two parameters assumed to be equal.

-where $\b G$ is a $r\times g$ full rank design matrix and $\b\theta_j$ a suitable vector of log-linear parameters.
-The dimension $r$ of $\b q_j$ is equal to the product of the number of categories of the response variables with entries in a given lexicographic order.
-This formulation does not necessarily assume conditional independence among the responses; the conditional dependence structure is determined by the $\b G$ matrix and we assume that this is such that the model is identifiable.
-Finally, let $\b Q$ be the matrix whose $j$the column is $\b q_j$, so that $\b p_i$ = $\b Q\b\pi_i$ is the marginal distribution of the responses.
-If we stack the vectors $\b\theta_j$ one below the other into the vector $\b\theta$, the contribution of the $i$th subject to the log-likelihood may be written as $\ell(\b\beta,\b\theta;\b y_i,\b X_i)$ = $\b y_i\tr\log(\b p_i)$.
+The formulation we are proposing here does not assume that the responses are independent conditionally on the latent; the conditional dependence structure is determined by the design matrix $\b G$ which can take any form, as long as the model is identifiable.
+Finally, let $\b Q_i$ be the matrix whose $j$the column is $\b q_{ij}$, so that $\b p_i$ = $\b Q_i\b\pi_i$ is the marginal distribution of the responses for the $i$th subject.

+Let $\b y_i$ denote a $r\times 1$ vector of 0's except for the entry corresponding to the observed response configuration for subject $i$.
+Under the assumption that observations from different subjects are independent, the log-likelihood may be written as $\ell(\b\beta,\b\gamma)$ = $\sum_I \b y_i\tr\log(\b p_i)$.